Education, Training & Achievement Scores: An Introduction

 -- | -- | 1983 and 1984 birth cohorts, completed 12th grade or GED |

 Educational Status & Attainment Includes information on highest grade attempted and completed, date high school diploma or GED was awarded, and date left high school.
-Also includes event history variables that tell in what grade, school, type of school the respondent was enrolled for each month. | all ages | all ages | all ages |
+Also includes event history variables that tell in what grade, school, and type of school the respondent was enrolled for each month. | all ages | all ages | all ages |

 School-Based Learning Programs Respondents provide information about programs at their school that connect the respondents to the world of work. | all ages; not yet enrolled in college | all ages; currently enrolled in K-12 | all ages; discontinued after round 12 |

-School Experience Collects information on high school classes and grade, as well as scores on standardized tests. | all ages; enrolled in school |
+School Experience Collects information on high school classes and grade, as well as scores on standardized tests | all ages; enrolled in school |

 all ages; enrolled in school |